 In terms of college education, Jacksonville is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.96% of adults in Jacksonville have a college degree.

-The per capita income in Jacksonville in 2010 was $19,131, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,524 for a family of four.
+The per capita income in Jacksonville in 2018 was $21,859, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
+This equates to an annual income of $87,436 for a family of four.
 However, Jacksonville contains both very wealthy and poor people as well.
-Jacksonville also has one of the higher rates of people living in poverty in the nation, with 35.10% of its population below the federal poverty line.

 Jacksonville is a very ethnically-diverse city.
 The people who call Jacksonville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jacksonville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jacksonville include Irish, English, Italian, and French.
+Important ancestries of people in Jacksonville include Irish, German, English, Italian, and French.

 The most common language spoken in Jacksonville is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Vietnamese.